locka99/cpp-to-rust-book/src/compiling_and_linking/index.md

 ### Crates and external dependencies

-Cargo doesn't just take care of building our code.
+Cargo doesn't just take care of building our code, it also ensures that anything our code depends on is also downloaded and built.
+These external dependencies are defined in a Cargo.toml in our project root.

-It created a Cargo.toml manifest in out project root.
-We could edit that file to say we have a dependency on an external library:
+We can edit that file to say we have a dependency on an external "crate" such as the time crate:

 ```
 [package]